ForestAdmin/agent-nodejs/docs/datasources/README.md

 # What can I connect to?

-Forest Admin collection map to any of those concepts:
+Forest Admin collections map to any of those concepts:

 - Database collections/tables
 - ORM collections